wechaty/getting-started/examples/tutorials/google-cloud-shell-tutorial.md

 ### 1. Select puppet to use by WCHATY_PUPPET

-You can set `WECHATY_PUPPET` to either `wechaty-puppet-whatapp` or `wechaty-puppet-puppeteer`, depends where you want to test the bot.
+You can set `WECHATY_PUPPET` to either `wechaty-puppet-whatapp` or `wechaty-puppet-wechat`, depends where you want to test the bot.

 ### 2. Run